stephenmcd/cartridge/README.rst

 ============

-Cartridge is designed as a plugin for the `Mezzanine`_ content management platform and, as such, requires `Mezzanine`_ to be installed.
+Cartridge is designed as a plugin for the `Mezzanine`_ content management platform, and therefore requires `Mezzanine`_ to be installed.
 The integration of the two applications should occur automatically by following the installation instructions below.

 Installation
 ============

-The easiest method is to install directly from pypi using `pip`_ by running the command below, which will also install the required dependencies mentioned above::
+The easiest method is to install directly from PyPI using `pip`_ by running the command below, which will also install the required dependencies mentioned above::